 Mrs. Vandenberg returned to Catholic education at her alma mater, Blessed Trinity, in Roswell, Georgia, where she taught Freshmen Advanced English and World Literature.
 She co-moderated the Habitat for Humanity campus chapter and coached the Varsity Girls Cross Country team.
 After earning her M.Ed in Instructional Technology, Mrs. Vandenberg left the United States to serve in the Peace Corps as a Teacher Trainer at Cebu Technological University in the Philippines.

-After relocating, Mrs. Vandenberg was first hired at Christ the King in the role of IT Coordinator and now serves as our Assistant Principal and Girls Cross Country Coach.
-In addition to her work at Christ the King, Mrs. Vandenberg enjoys running, reading, and exploring Charlotte with her husband, Adam.
+After relocating, Mrs. Vandenberg was first hired at Christ the King in the role of IT Coordinator and now serves as our Assistant Principal.
+In addition to her work at Christ the King, Mrs. Vandenberg enjoys running, reading, and exploring Charlotte with her husband, Adam and her daughter.

 Dean of Students

 Susan Bukowski was born and raised in Southern California.
 She earned a Bachelor of Art Degree in Theater from U.C.L.A. and worked in the theater for many years at The Music Center of Los Angeles.
 After marrying and beginning a family, Mrs. Bukowski moved to Las Vegas, Nevada where she returned to school and earned a Master’s Degree in Education.
 She taught English for the Clark County School District and earned the status of Highly Qualified English Teacher.
 She was the English Department Chair and was awarded Teacher of the Year.
 She also taught English Language Learners and produced and directed theater.
 In accord with her belief that it is important to educate youth beyond the classroom, she planned and coordinated student trips to various educational sites across the United States.
 At the urging of her principal to enter administration, Mrs. Bukowski earned a second graduate degree in Education Leadership and Administration and worked as Dean of Students.